At Northfield Mount Hermon, leaders are molded on and off the basketball court - The Boston Globe

 “It’s on us to call timeouts,” said Lorca.
 “If we’re feeling uncomfortable, we let [the coaches] know.
 Otherwise, it’s on us.
 That’s how you get ready for college [basketball], not by getting babied.”

 In his first season at NMH, Ledlum is quickly learning how to fit into a particularly unselfish brand of basketball.
 The 6-6 forward from Staten Island, N.Y., produced a game-high 32 points with eight rebounds and three blocks Saturday.
+During Sunday’s 113-90 win over Masters School (CT), he set a new program record and Scholar Roundball Classic scoring mark with 51 points.

 Standing next to an NMH veteran in Lorca, Ledlum agreed, “It’s a players’ program.
 Coach Carroll is great at developing us, and you get out [of it] what you put in.”

-For basketball players at this Central Mass. boarding school, an excellent education and athletic leadership skills come standard.
+For basketball players at the Central Mass. boarding school, an excellent education and athletic leadership skills come standard.

 And the institutions fortunate enough to enroll Carroll’s former players benefit from those traits.
 More than 60 NMH graduates have played Division 1 basketball since Carroll took over and five of his former players are currently captains of their college teams, demonstrating the leadership qualities fostered by his “players’ program.”